Jade trade in Myanmar: After 1949

 After Burmese independence in 1948, some semblance of mining and trade returned under the civil government.

 The end of the Chinese Civil War closed Yunnan's border and brought the jade trade with China to a halt.
 Consequently, the jade produced in the Kachin state was now transported by rail to Rangoon where it was then exported by sea to Hong Kong.
-This trade continued until the 1962 military coup in Burma, which nationalized the economy and declared all gemological resources to be the property of the Myanmar state; private transactions involving such resources were declared illegal, virtually halting the trade.
-Small-scale smuggling continued, and the Kachin ethnic minority operated surreptitiously, making the area unstable.
+This trade continued until the 1962 military coup in Burma, which nationalized the economy.
+In March 1969, the Burmese junta declared all gemological resources to be the property of the Myanmar state; private transactions involving such resources were declared illegal, virtually halting the trade.
+Smuggling exploded, and the Kachin ethnic minority operated surreptitiously, making the area unstable.

 Jade traders fleeing across the border to Thailand as a result of nationalization began to create networks to facilitate the trade of Burmese jade through Thailand, originally through the border crossing at the town Mae Sai, Mae Sot, and Mae Hong Song.
 The transport of jade to the border often required the services of caravan companies that carried the jade by pack animal from the Mandalay onward to border towns where jade could be smuggled into Thailand.
 In 1966 the first jade trading company, The Qiujia Company, was founded in Thailand, which used connections to both border militias and the Thai government to facilitate transport of Burmese jade from the border to buyers in Hong Kong.
 Trading companies often served the role of providing capital services and risk insurance for jade sellers in the event of lost or stolen products.
 Often these companies would have preferential relationships with clients that had a reputation for skillfully identifying valuable jade stones for sale.
 Smuggling also took placer at the Ruili border crossing to China and Lwejel.